mkindika/form3/README.md

 ## Disclaimer ##

-Please note that this my first Go project and I have been working improving my Go language skills.
+Please note that this is my first Go project and I have been working to improve my Go language skills.
-This client libary provide fetch, create and delete operations on the account resource.
+This client libary provides [Fetch][], [Create][] and [Delete][] operations on the account resource.

 ## Installation ##